edrewitz/pyclimo/README.md

 # Jupyter Lab Examples

+1) **Winter 2024-2025 500 MB Geopotential Height Analysis**

-1) A first time user setup with analyzing NCAR Reanalysis data for 500mb geopotential heights for DJF 2024-2025 (Winter 2024-2025).
+   A first time user setup with analyzing NCAR Reanalysis data for 500mb geopotential heights for DJF 2024-2025 (Winter 2024-2025).

    In this example we will create 5 graphics showing the following: